Node.js and Yarn Versions

 There are many ways to install and manage both Node.js and Yarn.
 If you're installing for the first time, we recommend the following:

-- For Mac users, we recommend following the Homebrew instructions via Yarnpkg.com.
+- We recommend following the instructions via Yarnpkg.com.

-- For Mac users, NVM is a great tool for managing multiple versions of Node on one system.
-And if you already have Homebrew installed, you can use it to install NVM as well.
+nvmis a great tool for managing multiple versions of Node on one system.
 It takes a bit more effort to set up and learn, however, in which case getting the latest installation from Nodejs.org works just fine.

 - We recommend Windows users visit Nodejs.org for installation.